vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 ::: warning

-Note that all the url in manifest will not be resolved, which means if you are deploying in a subfolder, you should set base yourself.
+Note that all the URL in manifest will not be resolved, which means if you are deploying in a subfolder, you should set base yourself.

 :::